 It’s time to go to the next destination?
-Take a local “savaris” to reach the small town nearby, or enjoy the comfort of a “VIP Bus” to cover more kilometers.
+Take a local “Savaris” to reach the small town nearby, or enjoy the comfort of a “VIP Bus” to cover more kilometres.
 If you prefer to lie down in a real bed and travel during your sleep, do not hesitate: get on board a train!
-Or maybe you’d better head toward the airport to take a flight: it’s the best choice if you don’t have much time to travel in Iran and nevertheless want to visit many different cities.
+Or maybe you’d better head toward the airport to take a flight: it’s the best choice if you don’t have much time to travel to Iran and nevertheless want to visit many different cities.

-So, if you enjoy traveling public transportation and want to use them in the smartest way, don't miss reading this article!
+So, if you enjoy travelling public transportation and want to use them in the smartest way, don't miss reading this article!

 Nothing is easier than getting a taxi in Iran, so it’s often the most convenient way to get around.
 It’s rather cheap and there is a popular culture of shared-taxi that Iranians use daily.
 You can find taxis in every city, at any time of the day or the night.